 Observations of conductivity at this station over time demonstrate that SML release is the predominate controlling hydrology in the headwaters of LVL.
 Only during certain periods of time (most likely driven by stormwater flow) does Pigg River contribute enough water to influence readings at this station.
-This strongly suggests that LVL headwaters are an extension of SML hypolimnion with the addition of Pigg River pollutants.
-Sound water quality management of SML has profound impact on both reservoirs.
+This strongly suggests that LVL headwaters are an extension of SML hypolimnion with the addition of Pigg River pollutants traveling throughout the reservoir surface and into SML.
+This is dependent on flow, however.
+During very high stormwater events, enough input from the Pigg River fills the entire headwater regions.